icons.svg

 • ❌ Rock-hard or overly soft/mushy kiwis

-• ❌ Wrinkled skin or visible mold
+• ❌ Wrinkled, shriveled skin or visible mold

-• ❌ Strong fermented odor
+• ❌ Strong fermented or alcoholic odor

-• ❌ Damaged or leaking fruit
+• ❌ Damaged, leaking, or punctured fruit

 How to Store

-• 🌡 Unripe kiwi: Keep at room temperature for 3–5 days to ripen
+• 🌡 Unripe kiwi: Keep at room temperature for 3–5 days to ripen naturally

-• 🧊 Ripe kiwi: Refrigerate for up to 2–4 weeks
+• 🧊 Ripe kiwi: Refrigerate for up to 2–4 weeks in the crisper drawer

-• 🧊 Freezing: Peel, slice, and freeze for smoothies (lasts 10–12 months)
+• 🧊 Freezing: Peel, slice, and freeze on a tray, then transfer to bags — lasts 10–12 months

-How to Use / Consume
+🥄 How to Use / Consume

 Fresh Consumption